Alumni Couple Said "I Do" at Buffalo Bills Game

 While the first took place in the stands and the second at a tailgate, the third happened right on New Era Field during halftime.
 The couple was wed at the 50-yard line at the sunny September 29 matchup against the New England Patriots, where retired Bills quarterback Jim Kelly walked Park onto the field and retired defensive tackle Kyle Williams officiated.

-Binggeli and Park, who met at Monroe Community College in 2008 and later graduated from The College at Brockport, rose to the top against nearly 1,400 other couples in the Bills “Halftime Wedding Experience of a Lifetime” contest.
+Binggeli and Park, who met at Monroe Community College in 2008 and later graduated from SUNY Brockport, rose to the top against nearly 1,400 other couples in the Bills “Halftime Wedding Experience of a Lifetime” contest.

 Shortly after they met, Park asked Binggeli on their first date to a Bills game.
 “We are both diehard Bills fans and have been going to games ever since,” said Binggeli, a program director for the YMCA of Greater Rochester, who earned his Physical Education Teacher Certification at the College.
 Park, who studied recreation and leisure studies, is a resident services manager at St. Ann's Community at Chapel Oaks.